 During the internship, you will:

-Every year, there will be three intakes – one in June, July and August respectively.
+Every year, there will be several intakes between June and August.
 There are no internships in December or January.

-The internship will be for a full three-week period and you will be paid S$500 upon completion of the full period.
+The internship will be for a full three-week period and you will be paid S$750 upon completion of the full period.